v2023 Tsugi GameSynth

 GameSynth is a revolutionary sound design tool that uses the latest advances in procedural audio to help you create amazing sound effects.
-It offers many unique features aimed at game and movie production, like the automatic generation of sound variations.
+It offers many unique features aimed at game, animation, and movie production.

 Procedural Audio Models

-GameSynth is also a platform: companies and researchers are adding their own procedural audio models to the GameSynth environment, like Sound Design Lab did with their Engine model.
+GameSynth comes with specialized synthesizers full of unique features, such as Impact, Whoosh, Particles, Footsteps, Weather, etc. GameSynth is modular and extensible.
+New synthesizers are constantly added, and they come entirely free with each GameSynth update!
+GameSynth is also a platform: companies and researchers are adding their own procedural audio models to the GameSynth environment, like Sound Design Lab with their Engines model.

 Impact / Contact